 There is a beta version of IpSensorMan with support for Bluetooth Low Energy style sensors.
 This will enable these sensors in IpBike and my other apps.
 For non BTLE specific new features see the IpSensorMan Beta page, the beta is the same app.

 You will need an Android 4.3 phone with Btle support.
-I am testing with a Nexus 4 but I belive there are some other phones getting upgrades and a number of custom roms out with support for things like the Samsung S4 and Sony Xperia Z. I do not support or plan to support any of the propriority API's
+I do not support or plan to support any of the propriority older API's

 Setup should be similar to ANT+ sensors in that the sensors should be found automatically when just using IpBike and not having to interact directly with IpSensorMan.

 For heart rate sensors just use IpBike as normal and it will automaticaly look for the sensor each time you 'start sensors' For other sensors you need to associate them with a bike like you would an ANT+ sensor.
 Go to bikes select the bike then make sure you don't have 'Gps only' checked when you go Start Sensors new sensors will automatically be looked for and associated with the bike.
 If you have any trouble you can also add the sensors manually to IpSensorMan and then associate them with a bike.
 In IpSensorMan use Add BTLE and then Scan for a new divice.
 Once the device is found you can manually conect to it with 'Start Service' then 'search' or long press the sensor and select open.
 You may need to do this with a new sensor in order for IpSensorMan to work out exactly what sort of sensor it is.

 In order to get the beta you just need to follow this link.
 You can sign out at a latter time if you want to for any reason and go to the standard version of IpSensorMan

 When working things seam to be OK with the 18.104.22.168 release but it is still possible to get things into a state where an app just can not get things to start properly.